EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

   int exit_status;
   struct semaphore child_sema;
   struct list_elem childelem;
+  struct semaphore load_done_sema;
+  bool load_success;
 };
 ```
-  * A struct for a child process, holding pid, parent_pid, exit status, and a semaphore, allowing us to check exit status and use appropriate synchronization
+  * A struct for a child process, holding pid, parent_pid, exit status, and two semaphores, allowing us to check exit status and load status and use appropriate synchronization

 * New `struct list process_list`
   * A list of all processes, where each element is a pointer to a process struct, allowing us to keep track of all processes and their children

+* New `struct lock process_list_lock`
+  * A lock to control data races on the process list

 * Changes to `struct thread
   * `struct file *fd_array[SCHAR_MAX];`